BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- New combat option to retreat the same way as MoO1: The enemy will have one turn to fire on the ship as it retreats off the screen.
+  - Currently unfair to AI, which does not (yet) know this rule.
+- New option to adjust the speed at which asteroids disappear from the battle screen.
 - "Auto Run" is now compatible with "A few more turns..."
   - After selecting "A few more turns...", "Auto Run" will be set on "pause" before returning to the galaxy map screen.
 - Star system in nearby and Midrange radii are no longer limited by "Star Density" option.